elicazer/DancingSnowman/README.md

   - Channel 3 = Torso
 - Servo wire order on the PCA9685 ports: Brown/Black = GND, Red = V+, Orange/Yellow = Signal.

+## Upload
+1) Open `AnimatronicSnowman_PCA9685.ino` in the Arduino IDE.
+2) Install “Adafruit PWM Servo Driver Library” (Library Manager).
+3) Select board/port, upload, and only then power the servos from the external supply.

 ## What the sketch does
 - Starts from a neutral 90° pose, then performs arm/head/torso swings in timed clusters.
 - Uses `pose(...)` for quick position changes and `moveSmooth(...)` for slow sweeps.